Tree-sitter

 )

-Transform predicates operate on text collected by captures.
+Transform directives operate on text collected by captures.
 They can take the textual contents of a captured node and progressively change it using a series of string operations.

-This does not affect the operation of Filter predicates, which always use the original textual contents of the capture before transformation.
-Transform predicates only affect the result handed back to the syntax engine once the query fully evaluates.
+This does not affect the operation of predicates, which always use the original textual contents of the capture before transformation.
+Transform directives only affect the result handed back to the syntax engine once the query fully evaluates.

 prefix!

-Prefixes the textual result of a capture with one or more other captures or string literals.
+Prefixes the textual result of a capture with one or more other captures or strings.

 Syntax: (#prefix! capture captureOrString...)

 The current text of the capture will be prefixed with the provided arguments, in order.
-Each additional argument may be either a capture name or string literal.
+Each additional argument may be either a capture name or string.
 If a capture is specified its current textual result will be used.

-Performing multiple prefix predicates on the same capture will continue to prefix onto the beginning of the previous result.
+Performing multiple prefix directives on the same capture will continue to prefix onto the beginning of the previous result.

 Examples: